Best Road Bike Frames Buying Guide

 NOTE: While these categories are not strictly defined – and many manufacturers will aim to create frames that are effective ‘all-rounders’ and as comfortable on an evening club crit as they are on a charity 200 – the distinction between racing/not racing is a useful one to bear in mind when considering the many road frames on the market.

 The frame is the heart of any road bike, and improvements in technology and materials mean that excellent quality frames are available to riders even at the budget end of the market.
-The most common materials used are aluminium, carbon fibre, steel and titanium.

 • Aluminium: Relatively inexpensive to manufacture, aluminium frames are found on many bikes in the low- to mid-range sectors of the market and offer reasonable performance at a good price.
 Lightweight, strong and stiff, aluminium is however sometimes percieved to be a harsher ride than carbon fibre – although any difference between top-end alu frames and lower-end carbon are minimal, and plenty of experienced riders prefer an alu steed.